quru/image-defer/README.md

 TODO Call reset if the page layout changes

+TODO Describe image strips

 ### Options

 TODO Describe options

-TODO Limit may be exceeded - briefly when loading - or permanently if more images are visible than the limit
+TODO Limit may be exceeded - briefly when loading a new strip - or permanently if more images are visible than the limit

 TODO Explain async/defer behaviour, or if js at the end